You are here

 Edited and verbatim captions

 Captions can be produced as either edited or verbatim captions.
 Edited captions summarize ideas and shorten phrases.
 Verbatim captions include all of what is said.
-Although there are situations in which edited captions have been preferred for ease in reading (such as for children’s programs), most people who are deaf or hard-of-hearing prefer the full access provided by verbatim texts.
+Although there are situations in which edited captions are preferred for ease in reading (such as for children’s programs), most people who are deaf or hard-of-hearing prefer the full access provided by verbatim texts.

 The Television Decoder Circuitry Act of 1990 requires that all televisions larger than 13 inches sold in the United States after July 1993 have a special built-in decoder that enables viewers to watch closed-captioned programming.
 The Telecommunications Act of 1996 directs the Federal Communications Commission (FCC) to adopt rules requiring closed captioning of most television programming.